Singer-songwriter KOSCHKA makes her solo debut with beautifully minimalist new single, The Flood, out now via Part Du Decor Records.

 With The Flood, KOSCHKA will absorb listeners further with her poignancy, intimacy and the gentle sounds of her muted piano.

-The Flood is out on 13th July 2018 via Part Du Decor Records.
+The Flood is out now via Part Du Decor Records.